Indic Language Stack for Voice Assistants and Conversational AI

 Voice Actions in apps have serious limitations.
 The voice journey ends as soon as it starts.
 Once the assistant invokes an app, users can interact with the app only through touch.
 That prevents building rich voice experiences suitable for an app.

-Building these optimized assistants requires deep pockets.
+Building these optimised assistants requires deep pockets.
 It takes significant investment, effort, and time to build.
 Most of these apps support English and Hindi.
 Broad support for most Indic languages is missing.
 Bhārat Bhāṣā Stack can make these technologies accessible to smaller entrepreneurs..

 Bhārat Bhāṣā Stack: Indic Language Stack